Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 Even this simplified version may appear quite bulky.
 But it is just the beginning of the journey.
 Every element of the scheme hides a world of its own specific functionality.
 Let us dig a bit deeper into each building block and deal with it in more detail.

-This is a key building block responsible for storing and managing all content related to travel products offered by a tour operator to its clients and partners.
+We didn’t put inventory first by chance.
+It is at the heart of tour operator activity, being the unified source of all products and the related content offered to a tour operator’s clients, partners, and end customers.
 The content may include short and extended descriptions, media files, available services, pricing conditions, and much more.
-Inventory is also responsible for availability management, whereby tour operators define, for ex., how many rooms, tickets, boarding places are available for the given product over the given period of time.
+Inventory is also responsible for availability management, whereby tour operators define, for instance, how many rooms, tickets, and boarding places are offered for the given product over the given period of time.

-Modern travel inventory is typically filled in 3 basic ways:
+Modern travel inventory is typically filled in three basic ways:

-Manually via CMS(self-operated inventory) – tour operator employees input by hand the data about the products sold by tour operator;
+A tour operator’s employees input the data about the products sold by this tour operator by hand.

 Via automated API connectivity